 Mega Brands owns both Mega Construx and Mega Bloks.
-Currently, Mega Construx is Mega Brands’ Lego-competing building brick sets.
-Whereas Mega Bloks is Mega Brands’ larger building bricks (for younger kids) which competes with Duplo blocks.
+Currently, Mega Construx is Mega Brands’ block that is the same size as Legos.
+Mega Bloks is Mega Brands’ larger building bricks (for younger kids) which competes with Lego Brands Duplo blocks.

 However, Mega Brands used to call their Lego-sized bricks Mega Bloks (which is the kind that I have in the photos shown above).
 And, they later rebranded those sets as Mega Construx.

 So, Legos and the Mega Brand currently both have a brand for smaller blocks (Mega Construx and Lego) and a brand for larger blocks (Mega Bloks and Duplo).
-And for the rest of this article, we’ll focus primarily on the smaller brick sets (Mega Construx and Lego).
+For the rest of this article, we’ll focus primarily on the smaller brick sets (Mega Construx and Lego).

 When using Mega Construx with Legos, it’s important to consider the stability of your build.
 Is it a build you will break apart once you’re done, or will you want it to stay up for a while?
 The latter will most likely be a little difficult when combining these.

 The big difference between Legos and Mega Construx is quality.
-Lego are the king of the building block toy category, and they hold themselves to a high quality standard.
-Lego also charges premium prices, which gives them more financial cushion to demand the highest quality on their toys.
+Legos are the king of the building block toy category, and they hold themselves to a high-quality standard.
+Lego also charges premium prices, which gives them more financial cushion to demand the highest quality of their toys.

 Mega Construx, on the other hand, is nowhere near as popular or expensive as Legos.
 They don’t have to meet such a high standard.
-And in fact, as a “budget” building block seller, they actually have incentives to cut costs, which can lead to lower quality blocks.
+In fact, as a “budget” building block seller, they actually have incentives to cut costs, which can lead to lower quality blocks.

 These slight differences can cause the connections between Lego bricks and Mega Construx to be a bit less tight/stable compared to connections made between Lego bricks.
 So, with that said, let’s dig deeper into the pros and cons of Mega Construx.